 Despite the rapid decline of this species, Meier remains hopeful about the impact of research—from Duke and from other universities and organizations around the world—on conserving these animals.

 “The end goal is to predict where elephants are going to be and when, so we can work with park management to shift their anti-poaching controls to these areas,” Meier said.
 “We’re getting very close to achieving this.”

-The forest elephant working group is one of 18 graduate working groups supported by the Duke University Center for International and Global Studies.
+The forest elephant working group is one of 18 graduate working groups supported by the Duke University Center for International and Global Studies and the Africa Initiative.
 These groups consist of students from all academic disciplines who conduct research into global issues ranging from global mental health to ocean policy.